FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/transaction-log/transaction-tracker/readme.md

 ### Show transaction-metadata

-The response to this GET request contains all stored transaction-metadata, their IDs and other items such as node-id, updated data before update and after update, etc.
+The response to this `GET` request contains all stored transaction metadata, transaction ids and other items such as node id, updated data before and after update, etc.

 ```bash RPC Request
 curl --location --request GET 'http://localhost:8181/rests/data/transaction-log:transactions-metadata' \